mpiorowski/svelte-firebase-ssr/README.md

 - Ability to revoke session cookies when token theft is suspected using the existing refresh token revocation API.
 - Ability to detect session revocation on major account changes.

-## Missing env
+## Missing environment variables

-For local dev create an .env file, for production build set as environment variables.
+For local development You can create an .env file in root folder.

 ```
 SERVICE_ACCOUNT='service account key object parsed as string'